cmasuku/FT_RD_PYOMO/README.md

   2. **kinetics:** Given catalyst loading, gas phase fugacity, temperature and pressure, calculate each component's reaction rate.
   3. **enthalpy:** Given gas and liquid composition, temperature and pressure, return molar enthalpy of gas and liquid phase.
   4. **VLE:** Given gas and liquid composition, temperature and pressure, return vapor and liquid fugacity.
-  5. **VLLE:** Similar to VLE, water is treated as a seperate components, with its own set of rules.
+  5. **VLLE:** Similar to VLE, water is treated as a separate component, with its own set of rules.

 * **stages:** This module is often referred to as `2nd level stage block` in this project.
 Here resides different types of single trays.
 Based on tray type (e.g reactive / non-reactive), physics equations in `1st level physics block` are selected and assembled using `MESH` equations.
-To retain the ability to customize column configuration, **flow variables in this module is entirely local**, and will be linked manually in a higher level structure.
+To retain the ability to customize column configuration, **flow variables in this module are entirely local**, and will be linked manually in a higher level structure.
   1. **Assemble Physics:**
       * Example Usage: